yubinkarki/Read_Files/README.md

 > `git add file` *(add modified files to track)*
 > `git commit -m "commit message"` *(commit modified and added files)*
 > `git push origin main` *(update remote repo with modified files)*

+Checking if the local files are up-to-date with the remote files.
+> `git remote show origin` ➜ *main pushes to main (local out of date).*
+> `git diff --stat main origin/main` ➜ *show which files were edited in the remote repo.*